chithra-bhat/intermediate-python/README.md

 # Intermediate Python Nanodegree

-This Python Nanodegree has two main courses:
+This Nanodegree has two main courses:

 1. **Advanced Python Techniques**:
    This course is further divided into: